Ouachita madtom: Conservation

-The Ouachita madtom falls under the protection of the United States' Endangered Species Act of 1973.
-The penalties for any form of trackifking or taking of Ouachita madtoms can be as serious as a $500,000 USD fine, 1 year imprisonment, or both.
+The Ouachita madtom is considered a species of greatest conservation need by the Arkansas Game and Fish Commission.
+The penalties for any form of trafficking or taking of Ouachita madtoms can be as serious as a $500,000 USD fine, 1 year imprisonment, or both.
 In addition to the penalties listed, civil penalties may be up to US$25,000 in fines.